mishioo/tesliper/docs/source/advanced.rst

     ground to excited subshell.
 Each of these arrays is of shape (conformers, bands, max_transitions), where 'max_transitions' is a highest number of transitions contributing to single band across all bands of all conformers.

+    Allows to easily calculate contribution of each transition using :attr:`~.Transitions.contribution` and to find which transition contributes the most to the particular transition with :attr:`~.Transitions.highest_contribution`.

     .. list-table:: Genres associated with this class:
         :width: 100%